 Bengali Saris depict the sun, moon and stars in their patterns.
 Phases of the moon, radiant rim of the sun are some common patterns of Bengali sarees.
 Calcutta sarees use silk warp and cotton weft.
 They are bright but subtle and have rich gold borders.
 Colored flowers, and green parrots are some of the patterns used in Calcutta Saris.
 Bengali silk Sarees from Murshidabad in Bengal use natural tussah with broad red borders.
 Baluchari Sarees of Bengal, developed some two hundred years ago, use palette of dark red, yellow, green, purple, chocolate, cream, white and blue.
 Their borders are patterned with compartments containing repeating pictorial themes, which range from figures smoking or merely conversing, and holding flower sprigs.
 Bengali Sari can be worn on occassions like wedding, engagement, Durga Puja or Duga Pujo, Sangeet, festive celebration, casual wear or formal wear for daily use.
 Bengali Sari has true representation of the tradition and culture in West Bengal.

-Bharatplaza gives you the latest range from the Calcutta sarees, saris from Calcutta for online shopping of Indian sarees from Bengal, also you can learn more about Bengali sarees saris and its origin.
+Bharatplaza gives you the latest collection from the kolkata, known as bengali sarees for online shopping. also you can learn more about Bengali saris and its origin.
 BALUCHARI SAREES: This saree from Bengal is usually five yards in length and 42” wide in flame red, purple and occasionally in deep blue.
 The field of the saree is covered with small butis and a beautiful floral design runs across the edges.
 The anchal has the main decoration depicting narrative motifs.
 Taingals and kanthas are other specialty items from Bengal.

 BENGAL HANDLOOMS HAND WOVEN HERITAGE: Nestling in rural Bengal, amidst lush green paddy fields, punctuated by picturesque pukurs (ponds) are entire weaver villages engaged in creating the equivalent of poetry on fabric.
 Triumphing over the trauma of partition, weaver families which migrated to West Bengal in the 1950’s have helped keep alive a priceless heritage of highly stylized weaving techniques honed over generations.
 The handloom industry in the eastern region has had its share of bumpy rides, but Bengal handlooms have survived the ups and downs to become a household name among connoisseurs of textiles.